 Catriona MacLeod studied at the University of Glasgow, Scotland (M.A.) and at Harvard (Ph.D.).
 Her research, which focuses on late eighteenth-century and nineteenth-century literature and culture, has the following emphases: gender studies, in particular literary and aesthetic figurations of androgyny; the intersections between high art and popular culture in Weimar Classicism; the relationship between verbal and visual arts.
 She has published on figures such as Winckelmann, Goethe, Bertuch, Kleist, Brentano, and Stifter.
-The author of Embodying Ambiguity: Androgyny and Aesthetics from Winckelmann to Keller, MacLeod her most recent book project, Fugitive Objects: Literature and Sculpture in the German Nineteenth Century, is appearing this year with Northwestern U P. Other recent publications include articles on Sacher-Masoch and the tableau vivant and on porcelain sculpture and miniaturization in the late eighteenth century.
+The author of Embodying Ambiguity: Androgyny and Aesthetics from Winckelmann to Keller, MacLeod her most recent book project, Fugitive Objects: Literature and Sculpture in the German Nineteenth Century, appeared in 2014 with Northwestern U P. Other recent publications include articles on Sacher-Masoch and the tableau vivant and on porcelain sculpture and miniaturization in the late eighteenth century.
 Among her other current projects are articles on women silhouettists, and on self-reflexivity in Nazi cinema (with Simon Richter), as well as a study of Clemens Brentano and the visual arts.

 Secretary of the International Association of Word and Image Studies, MacLeod is the co-editor of two volumes in the area of interarts scholarship: Elective Affinities: Testing Word and Image Relationships (Amsterdam: Rodopi, 2009) and Efficacité/Efficacy: How to Do Things with Words and Images?
 (Amsterdam: Rodopi, 2011).
 Since 2011, she has been senior editor of the journal Word & Image.